*M.A.Ed. in Curriculum and Instruction within Elementary Education

 - Provide teacher candidates with experiences that are active, interactive, and/or collaborative.
 In addition, there are a variety of opportunities to reflect upon, respond to, synthesize, and apply information.

-- Involve teacher candidates in ongoing inquiry about children, teaching, and learning.
+- Involve teacher candidates in an ongoing inquiry about children, teaching, and learning.
 Inquiry experiences are particularly focused on the development of teachers who possess the knowledge and courage to examine the complexities of classroom life and make sound choices that will support children's development and learning.